mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 jump while this net is deployed.

-A ship using a jump net must have its drive potentials adjusted by adding the cargo carried to the ship’s total hull mass.
-This will likely degrade the ship’s Thrust and jump scores.
+A ship using a jump net must have its drive potentials adjusted by adding the cargo carried to the ship's total hull mass.
+This will likely degrade the ship's Thrust and jump scores.

 Option TL Tons Cost